ipni/index-provider/docs/design.md

 Indexer nodes use these IDs in their ingestion requests to fetch indexing data from the provider.

-For instance, a Filecoin miner may include as part of a new `Advertisement` the set of CIDs included in a new deal, and it may represent its internal state however it wants.
-However, `IndexID` should be generated as the CID of all the entries included in the update to allow the indexer node authenticate that the data ingested belongs to the requested advertisement.
+For instance, a Filecoin miner may reference from a new `Advertisement` the set of CIDs included in a new deal, and it may represent the internal state for this CID and its link to the advertisement however it wants.
+However, `IndexID` should represent the CID of all the entries the advertisement is referencing to allow the indexer node to authenticate that the data ingested belongs to the requested advertisement.

 <!--
 A Filecoin miner may choose to use as `AdvertisementID` a combination of a `dealID` with a prefix to identify if